 Once Codemagic generates the build artifacts, we can the build to the App Store Connect, formerly known as iTunesConnect, following the App Store guidelines and submit the app for review.

-With the combination of a cross-platform mobile application development framework and a magical CI/CD solution like Codemagic, owning a Mac for iOS app development isn’t mandatory at all.
+With the combination of a flutter mobile app development company and a magical CI/CD solution like Codemagic, owning a Mac for iOS app development isn’t mandatory at all.
 There might be some issues in debugging the app while developing for iOS, but it’s completely possible to develop and publish iOS apps to the App Store using the combination of Flutter and Codemagic.